jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-09-04-getting-started-with-pyflink-on-aws-part-3/index.md

 authors:
   - JaehyeonKim
 images: []
-description: In this series of posts, we discuss a Flink (Pyflink) application that reads/writes from/to Kafka topics.
-In the previous posts, I demonstrated a Pyflink app that targets a local Kafka cluster as well as a Kafka cluster on Amazon MSK.
-The app was executed in a virtual environment as well as in a local Flink cluster for improved monitoring.
-In this post, the app will be deployed via Amazon Managed Service for Apache Flink.
+description: Deploy a PyFlink app that reads and writes Kafka topics on Amazon MSK to Amazon Managed Service for Apache Flink, the managed Flink runtime.
 ---
 In this series of posts, we discuss a Flink (Pyflink) application that reads/writes from/to Kafka topics.
 In the previous posts, I demonstrated a Pyflink app that targets a local Kafka cluster as well as a Kafka cluster on Amazon MSK.
 The app was executed in a virtual environment as well as in a local Flink cluster for improved monitoring.
 In this post, the app will be deployed via [Amazon Managed Service for Apache Flink](https://aws.amazon.com/about-aws/whats-new/2023/08/amazon-managed-service-apache-flink/), which is the easiest option to run Flink applications on AWS.